Home » What Cleaning Products Are Safe Around Parrots?

 Steam Cleaning

-A dedicated steam cleaner allows you to clean a cage without harming a parrot’s lungs and air sacs.
+A dedicated steam cleaner allows you to clean a cage without damaging a parrot’s lungs and air sacs.
 Steam cleaning will strip away poop, decaying food, and mess that dish soap and water can’t.

-Toxic Household Cleaners for Parrots
+Toxic Household Cleaners

-- Polytetrafluoroethylene (PTFE).
+• Polytetrafluoroethylene (PTFE).

-- Chlorine.
+• Chlorine.

-- Ammonia.
+• Ammonia.

-- Phenolics (phenols).
+• Phenolics (phenols).

-Let’s take a closer look at each of these ingredients:
+Let’s look at each of these ingredients:

 Aerosols